 Deciding to adopt a child is a major life decision for individuals and couples.
 There are many factors to consider when adopting, such as which type of adoption is best for your family, how much the adoption will cost, and whether you should use an agency.
 One particular source of concern for potential parents is the home study.
-States have a responsibility to investigate prospective parents and make sure the adoptive family will meet the child’s best interests.
-This article provides basic answers to frequently asked questions about adoption home studies.
+States have a responsibility to investigate prospective parents and make sure the adoptive family will meet the child’s best interests, which is what the home study process is for.

-My state makes me undergo a "home study" to see if I'm fit to be a parent.
+Q: My state makes me undergo a home study to see if I'm fit to be a parent.
 What should I expect?

-If you are considering adopting a child and have questions about a home study or the adoption process in general, an experienced family law attorney can help provide legal advice specific to your situation.
+Adoption is a life-changing event for everyone involved but requires patience and a keen knowledge of the law.
+If you're considering adopting a child and have questions about a home study or the adoption process in general, an experienced adoption attorney can help provide legal advice specific to your situation.